The Sclerotinia Sclerotiorum Whole Genome Sequencing Project

 The genome sequence of the filamentous ascomycete Sclerotinia sclerotiorum has been sequenced by the Broad Institute through a project sponsored by the USDA Microbial Genomics Program.
 The Principal Investigators on this project are Drs.
 Christina Cuomo at MIT’s Broad Institute, Martin Dickman at the Texas A&M University, Linda Kohn at the University of Toronto, and Jeffrey Rollins at the University of Florida.

-The first public release of the 8X genome sequence assembly was to the NCBI trace archives? on 04/25/2005.
+The first public release of the 8X genome sequence assembly was to the NCBI trace archives on 04/25/2005.
 The first draft assembly with annotation was released on October 01, 2005 on the Broad Web Server.

 The specific Objectives of this project, were to: